andreagrisafi/SALTED/README.rst

 Dependencies
 ------------

---> **rascaline**: rascaline installation requires a RUST compiler.
+--> **featomic**: featomic installation requires a RUST compiler.
 To install a RUST compiler, run:
 :code:`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh && source "$HOME/.cargo/env"`
-rascaline can then be installed using
+featomic can then be installed using
-:code:`pip install git+https://github.com/Luthaf/rascaline.git`
+:code:`pip install git+https://github.com/metatensor/featomic`

 --> **mpi4py**: mpi4py is required to use MPI parallelisation; SALTED can nonetheless be run without this.
 A parallel h5py installation is required to use MPI parellelisation.
 This can be installed by running:
 :code:`HDF5_MPI="ON" CC=mpicc pip install --no-cache-dir --no-binary=h5py h5py`
 provided HDF5 has been compiled with MPI support.

+--> :code: `pip install meson ninja` to run f2py using meson backend following versions of Python > 3.12.

 Input file
 ----------